Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

 for any $x_{0}\in X$ and $f\in C(X)$. \end{conjecture}

-In recent years, a lot of progress have been made on Conjecture 1.1.
-But it is still open in its most general form.
-Some recent results include: Green and Tao \cite{GT} proved that it is true when $X$ is a nil-manifold and $T$ a translation.
-Bourgain, Sarnak and Ziegler \cite{JPT} showed that it holds for horocycle flow.
-Kanigowski, Lema{\'{n}}czyk and Radziwi{\l}{\l} \cite{Kan} established the M\"{o}bius disjointness of some topological dynamical systems with rigidity.
-For other progress on SMDC, we refer to \cite{JB,CE,EAM,ELde,ELDe,FJ,Fav,GT,HWZ,HWY,DK,KL,JP,LOZ,Pec,Vee,W} and other related papers.
-Sarnak proved that SMDC is implied by Chowla's conjecture which is stated as follows (\cite{Ch}, see also \cite{Ng}).
+In recent years, a lot of progress have been made on Conjecture 1.
+See \cite{JB,JPT,FJ,FH,GT,GW,HWY,Kan,JP,LOZ,Pec,Vee,Wang,W,xu}, to list a few.
+In the following, we shall discuss only the results that are more related to this paper.
+Sarnak proved that SMDC is implied by Chowla's conjecture which is stated as follows \cite{Ch}.

 \begin{conjecture}[Chowla's conjecture] Let $a_{0},a_{1},a_{2},\ldots,a_{m}$ be distinct natural numbers, and $i_{s}\in \{1,2\}$ for $s=0,1,2,\ldots,m$, not all $i_{s}$ are even numbers.
 Then

 \end{conjecture} Chowla's conjecture is a longstanding open problem in number theory.
 It is open even in one of its simplest forms: $\sum_{n=1}^{N}\mu(n)\mu(n+2)=o(N)$.
 This estimate should be closely related to the twin prime conjecture.